Magnetix (MAG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Magnetix Historical Price

-According to the latest data gathered on Magnetix live price page, the current price of Magnetix is 0.00530939USD.
-The circulating supply of Magnetix(MAG) is 1000.00M MAG , giving it a market capitalization of $5.32M.
+According to the latest data gathered on Magnetix live price page, the current price of Magnetix is 0.00395909USD.
+The circulating supply of Magnetix(MAG) is 1000.00M MAG , giving it a market capitalization of $4.03M.

 The Magnetix Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.